c0g/c0g.github.io/_posts/2013-06-01-expected_loss.md

 private: true
 ---

-The global part of GPGO comes from the \eqref{exp_loss}, the epectation of the loss function of \eqref{loss}. $\eta$ is the current minimum of the function of interest.
+The global part of GPGO comes from the \eqref{exp_loss}, the expectation of the loss function of \eqref{loss}. $\eta$ is the current minimum of the function of interest.

 $$
 \label{loss}